Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: The motivic Lie algebra and block graded multiple zeta values

-A linear combination $R$ of motivic multiple zeta values vanishes in $\mathcal{H}$ if and only if \begin{enumerate}[i)] \item $\per(R)=0$, i.e. $R$ holds numerically \item $\per(R^\prime)=0$ for all transforms $R^\prime$ under the motivic coaction, i.e. the relation is motivic \end{enumerate}
+A linear combination $R$ of motivic multiple zeta values vanishes in $\mathcal{H}$ if and only if \begin{enumerate}[i)] \item $\per(R)=0$, i.e. $R$ holds numerically \item $\per(R^\prime)=0$ for all transforms $R^\prime$ under the motivic coaction, i.e. the relation is motivic.
+A transform $R^\prime$ of $R$ under the motivic coaction is obtained by choosing a weight graded basis $\{a_i\}_{i\in I}$ of $\mathcal{A}$ and writing